matmanna/doctored/_drafts/index.md

 Doctored uses the following technologies:

 1. Jekyll, which enables markdown-powered static sites
-2. Tailwind CSS<small>Using Node and PostCSS, this helped me strike a balance between maintainability and slimness.</small>, which makes styling so much easier!
+2. Tailwind CSS<small>Requiring node, this struck a balance between maintainability and bloat.</small>, which makes styling so much easier!

 ## Where?